tsmx/nodejs-tutorial/README.md

 Run `npm start test` to run the tests.

+### eslint

+A popular linter to keep your code clean and at consistent quality.

 ### CI/CD with GitHub Actions

 Automatically build and test your NodeJS project with GitHub Actions.